Heather Kuzmich: Participation in America's Next Top Model

+As the show progressed, "the on-set attitude" toward Kuzmich "softened", according to People.
+During the show, while filming a commercial, she "flubbed her lines", and later got "hopelessly lost" in Shanghai during an episode where she was expected to meet with five designers and managed to only meet with one, according to the New York Times.

+Kuzmich became one of the top five contestants on America's Next Top Model, Cycle 9 and was the viewer favorite for eight weeks.
+According to the New York Times, during the show, Tyra Banks, Twiggy and Nigel Barker "marvel" at Kuzmich's "ability to connect with the camera", and she was selected by Enrique Iglesias for a featured role in a music video.
+She also won a photo shoot by Matthew Rolston to be directed by Mary J. Blige.

 Kuzmich won nine CoverGirl of the Week awards, including one after she was eliminated.
-She also appeared on 'Top Models in Action' of ANTM cycle 12.
-The short clip featured her photo shoots including the cover of Spectrum magazine.

 After America's Next Top Model

+During the show, Kuzmich was not allowed to give interviews until after the show finale.
+Afterwards, she appeared on Good Morning America and Access Hollywood, and gave an interview to People.

 Modeling career

-Kuzmich has signed to the women's division of Elite Model Management in Chicago and Hong Kong.
+Kuzmich signed to the women's division of Elite Model Management in Chicago and Hong Kong.
 A challenge win during Top Model allowed Kuzmich to participate in a special photoshoot art-directed by Mary J. Blige for Carol's Daughter.

 Kuzmich also did a photoshoot for the July 2008 issue of Wedding Essentials.
 Kuzmich has modeled for the clothing company "Blue Eyed Girl".
 She has also appeared on the cover and inside of Spectrum Magazine, a magazine for families and individuals who have autism.
+She also appeared on 'Top Models in Action' of ANTM cycle 12.
+The short clip featured her photo shoots including the cover of Spectrum magazine.

-Recently she was featured in Cycle 12.
+In 2008, she was one of the nine women featured in America's Next Top Model: Exposed on the CW.

-Press

-Kuzmich received great press attention due to her autism spectrum disorder, including talk show appearances (such as being interviewed on Good Morning America and an article in The New York Times).
-She plans to continue modeling, while continuing her education at the Illinois Institute of Art located in Chicago.
-In a recent interview at a viewing party, Paulina Porizkova stated that her favorite model was Kuzmich.
-Kuzmich has appeared in People magazine twice, once in October 2007 and the second time in December 2007.
-In 2008, she was one of the nine girls featured in America's Next Top Model: Exposed on the CW, during the filming of which she became close friends with Jael Strauss.
 She has also appeared twice on The Tyra Banks Show, once in a "Where are they now?" episode and for the Fiercee awards.